surniaulula/wpsso/readme.txt

 Text, image and video related options are language / locale aware, which means you can customize their values for different front-end languages / locales.

-**Coded for maximum performance:**
+**Coded for maximum WordPress performance and compatibility:**

 WPSSO makes full use of all available caching methods &mdash; along with offering advanced caching features like pre-seeding in background.
 WPSSO Core and its complementary add-ons load only the libraries and classes they need, keeping their code small, fast and light.
-All code is fully tested and compatible with the latest version of WordPress and PHP v7.x (WordPress v4.2 and PHP v5.6 or newer required).
+All code is fully tested and compatible with the latest version of WordPress and PHP v7.x (WordPress v4.2 and PHP v5.6 or newer is required).

 <h3>Users Love the WPSSO Core Plugin</h3>